Generic selectors

 Rob: And there was fondue…

-Jonathan: I keep thinking it will go way, and yet it doesn’t go away.
+Jonathan: I keep thinking it will go away, and yet it doesn’t go away.

 Rob: Can’t you please write something to kill it?

 Jonathan: I think I may kill a certain part of it.
-There were places that did shared plates, where everyone does actually have one Brussels sprout.
+Some places shared plates, where everyone had one Brussels sprout.
 They had to use one Brussels sprout for four people.
-You do it so that, you know, dishes are garnished by certain plants.
-Somebody gets the Brussels sprout, somebody gets the carrot, and nobody is actually able to experience the dish.
+You do it so that, you know, dishes are garnished with certain plants.
+Somebody gets the Brussels sprout, somebody gets the carrot, and nobody can experience the dish.

 Jonathan: The Basque restaurant is a good example.
-Or there used to be, or I guess there is a bistro way out in the 17th—14th— arrondisement in Paris, where all the cool stuff actually happens before the dinner where they give a platter of purees and pates, vegetables, and then you could order your individual course.
+Or there used to be, or I guess there is a bistro way out in the 17th—14th arrondissement in Paris, where all the cool stuff happens before dinner, where they give a platter of purees and pates, vegetables, and then you could order your course.

-But there are two things, a few things I think that are powering the small plate thing.
-One is really it’s easier for the kitchen.
-If anybody has ever worked at a restaurant kitchen where the really hard thing is firing dishes so they’re ready at the same time.
+But there are two things, a few things I think, that are powering the small plate thing.
+One is that it’s easier for the kitchen.
+If anybody has ever worked in a restaurant kitchen where the really hard thing is firing dishes so they’re ready at the same time.
 And nobody even knows how to do that anymore.

 Rob: You just grab that.

-Student: This isn’t really to what you were just saying, but I was wondering when you look at a menu how do you decide what to order?
-Like if you’re going to a restaurant for fun, if that ever happens?
+Student: This isn’t really what you were just saying, but I was wondering, when you look at a menu, how do you decide what to order?
+Like, if you’re going to a restaurant for fun, if that ever happens?

 I tend to avoid the same dishes.
 We all know what Brussels sprouts and bacon taste like.
 And I just try to figure out what stuff is going to be closest to the chef’s heart, that’s going to be closest to what the mission of the restaurant is.

-And if I’m at a restaurant serving traditional food as opposed to chef’s food—I hate the word “ethnic” because everything’s ethnic—that you sort of look for the dishes that are centered there too, right?
-I mean, if it would be like a fairly standard French bistro menu but there are like four dishes from the Southwest France or something, it could be that, A, the chef is from there or, B, has relatives from there or it’s important for him to try to dig into the tradition of it that way.
+And if I’m at a restaurant serving traditional food as opposed to chef’s food—I hate the wordethnicbecause everything’s ethnic—you sort of look for the dishes that are centered there too, right?
+I mean, if it would be like a fairly standard French bistro menu but there are like four dishes from Southwest France or something, it could be that A, the chef is from there or, B has relatives from there, or C, he needs to try to dig into the tradition of it that way.
 It works with Chinese menus too, but sometimes it’s harder, there’s more homework to do.

 Jonathan: LA is probably a more global city than New York.
 The biggest difference here is in the sort of people who happen to live here.
-In New York, especially in the city, people tend to live in crappy, small apartments and you have to be pretty wealthy in order to have dinner parties.
+In New York, especially in the city, people tend to live in crappy, small apartments and you have to be pretty wealthy to have dinner parties.
 And people tend to go out all the time.
-That if you take the subway, you bump into anybody from all parts of the city and you’re aware of that.
+If you take the subway, you bump into people from all parts of the city, and you’re aware of that.

-And in LA a lot of us have houses or bigger places and we drive around in our cars.
+And in LA, a lot of us have houses or bigger places, and we drive around in our cars.
 We don’t necessarily interact with people from other communities all the time.
 So we’re more insular.
-I mean, it’s possible to live here your entire life speaking nothing but Korean in a way that it just isn’t anywhere else in the country.
+I mean, it’s possible to live here your entire life speaking nothing but Korean in a way that just isn’t anywhere else in the country.

-There aren’t necessarily less people from outside a neighborhood who will eat at your restaurant than they eat at one in New York, but it’s like here I just don’t think that restaurant chefs care that much.
+There aren’t necessarily fewer people from outside a neighborhood who will eat at your restaurant than they do at one in New York, but it’s like here, I just don’t think that restaurant chefs care that much.
 I mean, you can go to a restaurant that Mr. Kim goes to for his noodles every Thursday afternoon because they’re exactly the way that he eats them in Seoul.
 I mean, you’re going to get those same noodles.
 Nobody is going to try to adapt them for you.

 Jonathan: I’ve got to do it all the time, but I try to go at weird hours.
-What’s interesting in Tokyo, for example, is there are so many restaurants and so many places you really want to go.
-And you practically have to know someone to get in or you have to wait in line for two hours.
+What’s interesting in Tokyo, for example, is that there are so many restaurants and so many places you want to go.
+And you practically have to know someone to get in, or you have to wait in line for two hours.

 We’re starting to see places like that here.
-Like an 18-seat restaurant and a chef that’s completely famous from Food TV, so everybody wants to go there, but they can’t because reservations are super hard to get.
-Or the idea of going to Trois Mec, which is run by Ludovic Lefebvre.
-It’s really interesting, really fabulous food, but you have to basically buy a ticket for it way in advance.
-If you’re not willing to get out there at six in the morning on a Friday you’re not going to eat there.
+Like an 18-seat restaurant and a chef who’s completely famous from Food TV, so everybody wants to go there, but they can’t because reservations are super hard to get.
+Or the idea of going to Trois Mécs, which is run by Ludovic Lefebvre.
+It’s really interesting, really fabulous food, but you have to buy a ticket for it way in advance.
+If you’re not willing to get out there at six in the morning on a Friday, you’re not going to eat there.

 Rob: One thing I’ve noticed about your food writing is you don’t tend to focus on things that aren’t the food.
 You tend to write deeply about the food and the context, as we were talking about, but not really about things like the decoration.